Nymphaea: Evolutionary relationships

 The genus Nymphaea may be paraphyletic in its current circumscription, as the genera Euryale and Victoria have been placed within the genus Nymphaea in several studies.

 Etymology

 The genus name is from the Greek νυμφαία, nymphaia and the Latin nymphaea, which means "water lily" and were inspired by the nymphs of Greek and Latin mythology.

+Distribution and habitat

+Nymphaea has a cosmopolitan distribution and is found almost all over the world, apart from New Zealand and the pacific slope of North America.
+It occurs in freshwater, as well as brackish water habitats.
+Water lily species often have a very wide distribution.

 Ecology

-Habitat

-Nymphaea occurs in freshwater, as well as brackish water habitats.

 Pollination

 Flowers of Nymphaea subg.
 Hydrocallis are pollinated by Cyclocephala beetles.
 Likewise, beetle pollination by Ruteloryctes morio, a member of the same Cyclocephalini tribe, has been reported in Nymphaea subg.
 Lotos.
 The subgenera Nymphaea subg.
 Anecphya and Nymphaea subg.
 Brachyceras are pollinated by bees and flies.
 The subgenus Nymphaea subg.
 Nymphaea is pollinated by bees, flies and beetles.

 Herbivory

 Many birds feed on seeds and fruits of Nymphaea.

 Invasive species

 Outside of its natural habitat, N. mexicana and hybrids thereof have become invasive weeds.
 It has been proposed to employ the weevil species Bagous longulus as a biocontrol agent against Nymphaea mexicana in South Africa.
 Invasive horticultural hybrids can pose a threat to Nymphaea species through introgressive hybridisation.
 The naturalised hybrids can displace native species and mask their disappearance, as it can be difficult to distinguish between species and naturalised hybrids.